A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Verification and validation of the ELAS simulator

-Table \ref{tab:transplant_validation} shows validation results relating to transplantations.
-The ELAS simulator is well-calibrated for most summary statistics, including the number of transplantations placed through each allocation mechanism, and the number of transplantations by candidate age and sex.
-Regarding the number of transplantations per country, 55 ($+4.2\%$) too many transplantations are simulated on average in Belgium, while on average 35 (-5.6\%) and 15 (-3.0\%) too few transplantations are simulated in Austria and Croatia, respectively.
-Regarding placements by type of exception received, we find that the ELAS simulator is well-calibrated for the number of transplantations in non-exception candidates and in candidates with SEs other than HCC.
-The number of transplantations in candidates with HCC is overestimated by on average by 40 (+3.5\%), and the number of transplantations in candidates with NSEs is underestimated by 27 (-9.5\%).
-Regarding transplantations by match- and lab-MELD score, we find that the ELAS simulator results in too few transplantations in candidates with low MELD scores (MELD: 6-10) and too many transplantations in candidates with high MELD scores (MELD: 21-30 and 31-40).
+Table \ref{tab:tab3} shows validation results relating to transplantations, separately for standard and non-standard allocation.
+The ELAS simulator is well-calibrated for most summary statistics, including the number of placements through each allocation mechanism, as well as the number of transplantations stratified by pediatric status and candidate sex.
+The simulator is not well-calibrated for the number of transplantations within all Eurotransplant countries.

+In total, 55 too many transplantations ($+4.2\%$) are done in Belgium, while on average 35 (-5.6\%) and 15 (-3.0\%) too few transplantations are simulated in Austria and Croatia, respectively.
+Restricting attention to standard allocation, we find that too few grafts are accepted in Austria (-6.8\%), Croatia (-6.0\%) and Hungary (-7.4\%), and too few grafts are accepted locally or regionally (-15\%).

+Regarding transplantations categorized by type of exception, we find that the ELAS simulator is well-calibrated for the number of transplantations in non-exception candidates and in candidates with SE other than HCC.
+The total number of transplantations with HCC is overestimated by 40 on average (+3.5\%), but is well-calibrated in standard allocation.
+The simulator underestimates the number of transplantations in canddiates with NSEs, both in standard (-17.5\%) and in total (-9.5\%).